-As there are no hard-set requirements given for the ground control program, the first major task is determining what is needed, possible, and feasible.
+As there are no initial, hard-set requirements given to us for the ground control application, the first major task is determining what is needed, possible, and feasible.
 After making these decisions, the next step is to begin making a skeleton application.
 During this process, documentation should be made.
-See section 3.3.2 for more details.